altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 "M::Am I asleep in the cube?"
 "FL::Martha, dear: you're in the link. your body is right here."
 *Martha felt at herself*
-~She seamed solid enough~
+~She seemed solid enough~
 'M::But before'
-~Before when she endless fell in on herself.~
-"M::But I'm physical, the link isn't"
+~Before when she endlessly fell in on herself.~ "M::But I'm physical, the link isn't"
 "FL::Who said that?
 If it exists: it's physical."